ushahidi/platform-comrades/README.md

 ## List of Comrades repositories and how they fit together

 ### Description of the system
 The code for the Ushahidi Platform is open source.
-The Comrades Platform uses a specific edition of the platform, containing advanced features to display results from the services integrated in the comrades-service-proxy and send data to other platforms such as humdata.org .
+The Comrades Platform uses a specific edition of the platform, containing advanced features to display results from the services integrated in the comrades-service-proxy and send data to other platforms.

 ### Applications
 Backend application